turingschool/mod-0-curriculum/workshops/pseudocode.md

 ### Extension - Hash/Object

-Frequently, you will receive information from databases in the form of a hash (or 'object' in javascript).
+Frequently, you will receive information from databases in the form of a hash (or 'object' in JavaScript).
 In the example below, we have data that represents that.
 Arrays of objects can be tricky to navigate, but trying, and researching how now won't hurt, even if this is a work in progress:

 ```
 var customerNames = [